Maria of Navarre: Queenship

 The marriage contract was signed in her father's castle on Anet on 6 January 1336.
 It stipulated that, if her mother died leaving no sons, Maria or her children would inherit the crown of Navarre.
 The wedding ceremony took place near Zaragoza on 25 July 1337.
 Despite difficulties over the payment of her dowry, the relations of Maria's husband with her parents were excellent.
 As dower Maria received from Peter the towns of Jaca, Tarragona and Teruel.
 In 1338 the new queen made her joyous entry into Barcelona, capital of the Crown of Aragon.

 Queen Maria was pious and a docile wife, probably having little in common with her husband.
 Their first child, Constance, was born in 1343, followed by Joanna in 1344 and Maria in 1345/6.
 The lack of a male heir for nine years of the marriage presented a problem.
-In 1347 Peter attempted to secure the succession for their eldest daughter, but was opposed by his brother James I, Count of Urgell, and the Aragonese Corts.
+In 1347 Peter attempted to secure the succession for their eldest daughter, but was opposed by his brother James I, Count of Urgell, and the Aragonese Cortes.
 On 23 April in Valencia Queen Maria gave birth to a son, christened Peter, but the infant died the next day.
 Maria died of childbirth complications on 29 April.
 In her will she left her rights to Navarre to her son and then to her daughters, and expressed a wish to be buried in Poblet Monastery.
 She was interred instead in the Monastery of Saint Vincent in Valencia.
 Her widower remarried within a few months to Eleanor of Portugal.